molily/molily.de/_posts/2020-11-21-testing-angular.md

 `Pick` and other [mapped types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types) help to bind the fake to the original type in a way that TypeScript can check the equivalence.

+<aside class="margin-note">Spy on methods</aside>

-A plain object literal with methods is an easy way to provide a fake instance.
-We should not forgot that the spec needs to verify that the methods have been called with the right parameters.
+A plain object with methods is an easy way to create a fake instance.
+The spec needs to verify that the methods have been called with the right parameters.

-[Jasmine spies](#faking-functions-with-jasmine-spies) are the right tool for this job.
-We can fill the fake object with spies.
-A first approach could look like this:
+[Jasmine spies](#faking-functions-with-jasmine-spies) are suitable for this job.
+A first approach fills the fake with standalone spies:

 ```typescript
 const fakeCounterService: